Voice Privacy from an Attribute-based Perspective: Experimental Setup

 To train the four attribute classifiers (gender, age, accent, profession), we first extract speaker embeddings using the pre-trained ECAPA TDNN model~\cite{ECAPA_TDNN, speechbrain}, a well-established model for learning effective speaker representations.
 For each utterance, the encoder produces a 192 dimensional embedding that is used as input to lightweight attribute classifiers.
 Before classification, embeddings are normalized to unit length to reduce scale variation across utterances and improve stability.
 All attribute classifiers are multilayer perceptrons operating on the 192 dimensional normalized embedding.

 The gender classifier is a single hidden layer MLP with ReLU activation and a single output logit for binary classification.
-Age, accent, and profession are classifiers with two hidden layer MLPs using LeakyReLU activations and a final linear layer producing logits for the target number of classes.
+The age, accent, and profession classifiers are MLPs with two hidden layers using LeakyReLU activations and a final linear layer producing logits for the target number of classes.

 All attribute classifiers are trained on the VoxCeleb2 development set, with 10\% of speakers per class held out for hyperparameter tuning.
 Hyperparameters are selected through grid search, and the configuration that achieves the best validation performance is retained.
-After selecting the best configuration, we retrain the final model on the full development set using the chosen hyperparameters.
-At inference time, attributes are predicted independently for each utterance by applying the trained classifiers, and selecting the class with the highest posterior probability.
+We retrain the final model on the full development set using the chosen hyperparameters.
+At inference, attributes are predicted independently for each utterance by applying the trained classifiers and selecting the class with the highest posterior probability.
 For speaker level inference, posterior probabilities from all utterances of a speaker are averaged, and the final attribute label is determined by the highest mean posterior.
 Note that we train only one set of classifiers on the original (unprotected) audio, meaning attack success will be more surprising and informative.
-However, future work on defenses should also study an attacker who has access to the anonymization system used to protect the speech data.
+However, future work on defenses should also study an attacker who has access to the anonymization system used to protect speech data.